 Spaghetti Squash Boats with Ragu

-Don't get me wrong, I enjoy pasta and I am certainly not trying to replace durham wheat spaghetti for a "healthier" or "cleaner" version.
+Don't get me wrong, I enjoy pasta and I am certainly not trying to replace wheat spaghetti for a "healthier" or "cleaner" version.
 Not my style.
 But I needed to get out of my spaghetti squash rut!
 This is comfort food, my friends.
 A warm-your-bones, flavourful, and surprisingly filling meal for a cold winter evening.

 Optional to enjoy with a salad or steamed green veggies on the side.